Do you do any journalling?

 What Does Journalling Do?

 It gets all the thoughts, worries and concerns, some that I didn’t even know were lurking there, out of my head.
-Some days it’s just a massive to-do list, which is fine, I’d rather it was on paper than bothering my brain. when I do it I start the day more positive, and with more focus and with more motivation because I am clearer about what I have to get done.
+Some days it’s just a massive to-do list, which is fine; I’d rather it was on paper than bothering my brain.
+When I do it I start the day more positive, and with more focus and with more motivation because I’m clearer about what I have to get done.

 Morning pages also allow you to vent about things that are annoying you and work them through on paper so they don’t build up in your mind.
 You will also spot patterns in your moods and behaviours that could be useful to you.

 The other thing that happens when we’re journalling is that our brain problem-solves, finds creative solutions and ideas, and interprets intuitive flashes.
 The revelations and insights gained can be quite magical.